Will Xi Jinping trigger a war on China's prices? - ExBulletin

 A strategic calculation

 Thus, XI (and its predecessors) have been preparing for war for years.
-Since at least 2019, state -related media have said that China was “in one”warfare“Against the United States.
+Since at least 2019, state -related media have said that China has been in a “warfare“Against the United States.

-In addition, to its instructions, the XI army, the Popular Liberation Army (PLA), is now sufficiently competent to throw its weight inside and beyond the island's chain.
+In addition, to his instructions, the army of XI, the People's Liberation Army (PLA), is now competent enough to throw its weight inside and beyond the chain of the first island.
 Go ahead and the PLA can even give Americans a bloody nose.

 So maybe Xi Jinping thinks that starting a shooting war is a reasonable option?
 He would have the advantage of surprise.
 Americans do not think it will (or do not want to entertain the possibility).